matthias-reis/carda-gatsby/content/articles/2024/10/maciek-stepniewski-interview-en.md

 ## "'Erase Myself' best expresses the mood of the album"

-**Maciek:** No, I wouldn't say so.
+**Maciek:** I wouldn't say so.
 I like it as a whole.
 If anything, I think that "erase myself" greatly conveys its atmosphere, which is not a surprise because I made it literally hours after returning home.
 I also have a sentiment about the title of "the new king of hell", it comes from a small piece of graffiti we've found in a park in Lisbon, which said to smile because you'll die soon anyway and become the new king of hell and it stayed with us and became an inside joke.
 To be fair, though, I'm a person with a lot of existential dread, and while I don't hold any magical beliefs about the afterlife or so, I could settle for going to hell to rule it.

 **Anne:** How long did it take you to write and record "Somewhere Along"?